hummingbot/hummingbot-site/docs/blog/posts/academy-exploring-common-strategies/index.md

 This is the simplest of all the strategies.
 Like in normal trading, you buy and sell assets at a certain price by placing maker orders in the order book.

 [https://hummingbot.org/strategies/pure-market-making/](../../../strategies/pure-market-making.md)

-## Advanced market making

-This is still `pure_market_making` strategy but we call it advanced market making because of the list of advanced strategies Hummingbot users can utilize and play around with.

 Over time, we found out that users who put more time and effort into learning the parameters, adjusting their settings from time to time are more profitable compared to when using it out of the box.